-Students must have signed written permission slips on file before being allowed to go on any field trip.
+Students must have the Field Trip Permission form signed off on in Home Access Center before being allowed to go on any field trip.

 FOOD SERVICES

 Students are not permitted to leave the premises for lunch.
 All students will eat in the cafeteria.